bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **I keep thinking: Am I missing something simple?**

 I am grateful to the people who have substantially contributed to modern humanity.

-I also believe mostly circumstances make people.

 I am curious about the Nature and Purpose of **THE WORLD**.